Gi003/Mythology-wars/ReadMe.txt

 # Mythology Wars - Card Game

 ## Programming Patterns Used

- State Machine Pattern
+ State Pattern

-**Implementation**: The game uses a  state pattern with states like "staging", "opponent_turn", "reveal", "endturn", and "win".
+**Implementation**: The game uses states like "staging", "opponent_turn", "reveal", "endturn", and "win".
-I used this because the state machine allows appropriate actions to happen in each phase, preventing invalid game states.
+I used this because the state allows appropriate actions to happen in each phase, preventing invalid game states.

  Command Pattern

 Card abilities are handled through a centralized `card:act()` method that executes different effects based on card type.
 I used it because it allows for  card effects without modifying core game logic.
 Each card can have unique abilities while having consistent execution.

-Observer Pattern

-The game continuously checks win conditions and updates UI elements based on game state changes.
-This helps the UI and game state to be  synchronized.

-Even Queue
+Event Queue

 The cards are added to an event queue in order to be revealed in the same order they were placed.